ubc-library-rbsc/gillis-2021/pages/education.md

 <div class="card" style="background-color:#e3e4d7;">
   <div class="card-body">
     <blockquote class="blockquote mb-0">
-      <p>After that life at school was swell for awhile.
+      <p>After that life at school was swell for awhile [sic].
 The reason why I say "For a while," is because in March all the boys like myself "the Japanese-Canadians" were called into a counselling room and were told that we were barred from further participation in the high school army cadet corps.
 In all my school career that was my first and worst heart-breaking experience. [...]<br><br>

 		You should have seen the expression on their faces; dumbfounded; and looked as if they were all asking the same question "Why do they have to do this to us?"
 Then sadly with bowed heads we silently listened.
 I couldn't imagine such an order coming from a ministry of Education.
 The Cadet Corps was one subject in the curriculum I loved very much. [...]<br><br>